kyma-project/kyma/docs/asset-store/11-04-minio.md

 Apart from the custom metrics, Minio also exposes default Prometheus metrics for [Go applications](https://prometheus.io/docs/guides/go-application/).

-To see a complete list of the custom and Go metrics, run the following command:
+To see a complete list of the custom and Go metrics, run this command:

 ```bash
 kubectl -n kyma-system port-forward svc/assetstore-minio 9000